Home » Recipe Index » Taiwanese Recipes – Easy Taiwanese Dishes to Cook at Home » Pandan Castella Cake Recipe (Soft Taiwanese Sponge Cake)

 You can serve castella cake in room temperature, waiting it to cool down a little bit after baking.

-Why is my Taiwanese Castella Cake not jiggly?
+Why is my Castella Cake not jiggly?

 Make sure the egg whites are whipped to medium-stiff peaks (not dry).
 The water bath should be simmering not boiling.